rug-cit-hpc/league-of-robots/roles/online_docs/templates/mkdocs/docs/apptainer.md

 Apptainer container image

-* is a file (f.e. `ubuntu_18.04.sif`) containing all programs and libraries needed to execute that environment,
+* is a file (e.g. `ubuntu_18.04.sif`) containing all programs and libraries needed to execute that environment,
 * can contain a small subset of programs (with libraries), or entire Linux operating system (like Alpine, CentOS or Ubuntu),
 * is highly portable between various Linux operating systems and environments - it only requires installed Apptainer,
 * container filesystem environment is by default read-only when deployed (this can be partially changed by the user at the runtime - see section `Sandbox`),